-Toddler Activities: Make a Color Book With Your Child!
+Toddler Activities: Make Book About Colors

 Toddler Activities: Make a Book About Colors with your toddler to reinforce color recognition.
 Use color swatches, material, felt or foam to make

+this cute book.
 Colors are one of the first concepts a child learns.
 Making a book about colors will help reinforce color identification.

 While there are many books about colors in the market...there is a sense of pride a child has, when they share something they made.